PerezGi0/CollegeProjects/README.txt

 - Algorithms and Data Structure II (using C)
 - Databases (Using SQL)

-IMPORTANT - For each folder, I have a file with "description" on the name.
+IMPORTANT - For each folder, I have a file with "description" in the name.
 It is importante for you to read it first because I describe the all the code's funcionalities and the concept I used to develop the code.